a-sajjad72/pyft-cmdline/Readme.md

 options:
-  -h, --help         show this help message and exit --address ADDRESS  Address of the receiver.
-[Required]
+  -h, --help         show this help message and exit --address ADDRESS  Address of the receiver "ip[:port]". if
+                     port not specified it default to 9999
 ```

 ### recv subcommand